rogercampos/saviour/notes.md

 - Plays well with AR lifecycle.
   - On assignation an object is instantiated representing the given file.
-No processing code is executed (very lightweight).
+No processing code is executed.
-  - `before_save` the file is uploaded to s3
+  - `after_save` the file is persisted.
+If there was a previous file stored, that's removed first.
-  - `after_destroy` the file is removed from s3
+  - `after_destroy` the file is removed
-  - `before_validation` the metadata is filled, and possible file renamings happens now
-  - `before_save` processings to change the file and generate versions are run

 - Exposes an api to download the file, operate with it and remove it after executing the block.

-- The required column is a string column which stores the full file path on s3.
+- The required column is a string column which stores the full file path.

-- Metadata is calculated on the fly on `before_validation` and must be preserved by the user if desired.

-- `#file` gives you an instance of a subclass of `Saviour::File`.
-This object can be `persisted?` or not, depending if you called `save` or not on your model.

-- `#file=` assigns a `File` instance into the mounter.
-Saviour only remembers the fd you provided and that's what will be used `on save`.
-Then the fd is `read`ed and the contents used to create the new file.
-Note that you may change that fd or whatever before calling `save` on the model, Saviour will still persist whatever is available at that fd when the model is saved.
+FEATURES:

+- Allow to set files from external URLs via UrlWrapper helper.
+It's an example, the api only requires a "read" method.

 1.0: Storing files
 1.1: remote_url assignation